 Everything you need to know about the Chubby Chernobyl Ant

 The Chubby Chernobyl has been a summer time staple fly in the western Rockies over the past several years.
 You can tie or buy this fly in a wide variety of colors and different foams, but a popular option is the yellow theme.
-Especially out west.
+Especially out west in the Rocky Mountains.

 How to use the Chubby Chernobyl Ant